mozilla/blurts-server/docs/adr/0005-feature-flags.md

 The main function of feature flags is that they facilitate the decoupling of code deployment from feature release.
 Feature flags can be used in a few scenarios:
 * Operational control: create “kill switches” that can dynamically reconfigure a live production system in response to high load, mission critical bugs, or third-party outages (dependencies).
-* CICI: simpler merges into the main branch
+* CI/CD: simpler merges into the main branch
 * Environment-dependent configurations
 * Experimentations: A/B testing and different experiences for different users based on context (user, device, geolocation data etc)